Last Updated on September 12, 2022

 Family Command Center Organization

 Do you find yourself drowning in perpetual piles of mail, bills and school paperwork?
-It’s easy to do–it just seems like there is SO MUCH of it that comes into the house every day.
+It’s easy to do–it just seems like there is SO MUCH paper that comes into the house every day.
 Whether your kids are preschoolers, elementary-aged or have hit the big time in the upper grades, chances are your home feels like a paperwork disaster zone.

 The process of sorting our mail, keeping track of bills and sorting receipts is quick and easy, and it's all because of our home command center.
 And now that we have school-aged kids, it helps tremendously in keeping track of everyone's schedules.
 Every appointment goes on the family wall calendar where we can quickly find it at a glance.